Moulberry/AxiomDocumentation/src/tools/painting/painter.md

 The **Painter** is the most basic painting tool.
 It allows you to paint blocks with a single type using a brush stroke.

 The **Mask Surface** option allows only painting blocks which are adjacent to a non-solid block.

+The **Mode** drop-down allows switching between [Active Block](/editor/windows/activeblock.md), [Clipboard](/editor/windows/clipboard.md) and Gradient.
+The active block mode paints with your active block.
+The clipboard mode paints using your clipboard in a repeating grid pattern.
+The gradient mode is similar to The [Gradient Painter](gradientpainter.md) but instead paints the gradient around the centre of the brush.
+The merge strokes option for the gradient mode stops the painter from overriding blocks that are in the gradient.